In 2015, China crushed rights lawyers but activists are still organising

 The repression can scare some people but with others it can lead to radicalisation, Pils said: "What was once seen as purely legal advocacy has become political rights advocacy,” she adds.

-(Reporting by Christian Shepherd; Editing by Martin Howell)
+Reporting by Christian Shepherd; Editing by Martin Howell

-LONDON Britain's top share index held firm on Monday as a rise among financials and commodities stocks lent support, though a plunge in Carillion's shares after a profit warning weighed on mid-caps.

-ZURICH Swiss bank UBS is weighing up whether to move banking jobs in London to Frankfurt, Madrid or Amsterdam to cope with Britain's planned departure from the European Union, Chief Executive Sergio Ermotti said in an interview with CNBC.